-- The solar installation supplies the most current under optimal sunlight conditions. - > Provide the solar collectors (solar module) open access to sunlight. - > Sunlight is greater in the open air than under trees and bridges. - > Tarpaulins block out sunlight. - > Always keep collector surfaces free of contamination. - > Also read the manufacturer's instruction manual.
+- The solar installation supplies the most current under optimal sunlight conditions. - ▶ Provide the solar collectors (solar module) open access to sunlight. - > Sunlight is greater in the open air than under trees and bridges. - > Tarpaulins block out sunlight. - > Also read the manufacturer's instruction manual.